Seizure of Bulgaria's Corpbank: Shutdown of Corpbank

 In July 2014, the central bank said it was removing Corpbank's banking license and would move the bank's healthy divisions into a separate bank.
 These events marked the first banking collapse since Bulgaria's 1996-1997 domestic financial crisis.

 According to Forbes, "The central bank denied Corpbank liquidity support, forcing it to close its doors.
-Corpbank’s management asked the central bank to put Corpbank into "special supervision", a procedure under which the central bank temporarily takes over a troubled bank in order to put it back on track."
+Corpbank's management asked the central bank to put Corpbank into "special supervision", a procedure under which the central bank temporarily takes over a troubled bank in order to put it back on track."

-Special treatment of another bank
+FIBank failure

-Shortly after Corpbank’s failure, another bank run happened to a bank called FIBank.
-The central bank’s response to FIBank’s bank run was much different than its response to Corpbank’s.
-The central bank gave FIBank plenty of liquidity to protect FIBank’s financial stability, even though it had already allowed the bank to fail.
+Shortly after Corpbank's failure, another bank run happened to a bank called FIBank.
+The central bank's response to FIBank's bank run was much different than its response to Corpbank's.
+The central bank gave FIBank plenty of liquidity to protect FIBank's financial stability, even though it had already allowed the bank to fail.
 According to Vassilev, this double standard was due to "the will of the political mafia".

-The government ultimately brought down Corpbank to remove Vassilev; it protected FIBank to serve political ends.
+Vassilev said that the government brought down Corpbank to remove Vassilev, and that it protected FIBank to serve political ends.